 - Sarcoma – These are cancers of connective and supportive tissue such as muscles.
 Sarcomas can form anywhere in the body.
 They often form secondary growths in the lungs.

-How Are Malignant Tumors Diagnosed?
+Malignant Tumors Diagnosed?

 In some cases, a person who has a tumor detects signs and symptoms.
 Women who regularly examine their breasts or men who examine their testicles may notice lumps that are tumors.
 Other cancers have symptoms such as a chronic cough or soreness in the chest from tumors that have formed in the lungs.